 All corporate powers shall be exercised by or under the authority of, and the business and affairs of the corporation managed under the direction of the Board of Directors.
-The Board of Directors shall be constituted as follows: the President; the President-Elect; the Immediate Past President; the Vice President; the Vice President-Elect; the Treasurer; the Communications Officer; one representative of each of the following professions: surgery, dentistry, speech-language pathology, and other (includes pediatrics, team coordinator, nurse or any discipline other than surgery, dentistry, or speech-language pathology); and six members at-large.
+The Board of Directors shall be constituted as follows: the President; the President-Elect; the Immediate Past President; the Vice President; the Vice President-Elect; the Treasurer; the Communications Officer; and six members at-large.
 The Board of Directors must contain at least one individual from each of the five disciplines who have the most ACPA members.

 The following individuals are not eligible for ACPA Board Service: Past Presidents, current members of the Nominating Committee, and current members of the Commission on Approval of Teams.

 If qualified candidates are available and willing to serve, the Board of Directors shall appoint up to two additional members of the Board based on committee membership structure, no more than one per committee to represent the interests of patients and families.
 Committee appointees to the Board shall serve a one-year term renewable at the pleasure of the Board.1

 The Editor of the Cleft Palate-Craniofacial Journal and the Executive Director shall be ex-officio members of the Board of Directors without vote.

 Section 2: Board Member Terms of Service